 2 weeks mid July to early August.
 Click here for exact dates and programme

 The Southern Nights music festival takes place in the main square of the town of Vence, la Place du Grand Jardin.
 Its charm (of which there is plenty) is that the restaurants and bars around the square are open for business so you can reserve a table (well in advance) at one and watch the show from there.
 Of course you can also stand with the crowd and push to the front of the stage if you prefer!
 It’s completely relaxed and not so crowded that you can’t wander around the different bars and cafés.
 This is a very family-friendly festival, making it an easy way to introduce kids to live music.
 The programme is an eclectic mix of world music featuring 2 or 3 acts per night, several times a week over a period of 2 weeks.
-Over the years I’ve seen such varied artists as Toots and the Maytals, Suzanne Vega, Youssou N’Dour, Earth, Wind & Fire and Gilberto Gil.
+Over the years I’ve seen such varied artists as Toots and the Maytals, Suzanne Vega, Youssou N’Dour, Earth, Wind & Fire and Gilberto Gil. *** UPDATE 2023 This year due to the ongoing economic crisis the festival is reduced to one weekend of free music.
+28 & 29 July 2023.
+Let’s hope it’s back in full in 2024.

 Les Nuits Guitares, Beaulieu sur Mer « Among The Olive Trees »